robertklep/node-rewriting-proxy/README.md

 ## Rewriting HTTP proxy

-This Node.js based HTTP proxy allows
+This Node.js based HTTP proxy allows you to rewrite HTTP requests and responses based on rules (*if request matches this hostname, block the request*, etc).
+You can also add/remove/modify content on specific pages.

 ### Installation